StarFire1701/System_Software/README.md

 # System_Software
-This repository is for performing system software practicals
+This repository is for performing system software practicals. <br>
+It consits of 10 Practicals in it.